 Experiential marketing is an industry that has always skewed female.
 It’s not unusual to find entire event departments that are staffed and run by women.
 Yet despite this unique gender bias across many brand organizations and agency teams, woman-owned agencies are still few and far between.

-Indeed, while many of the 100 agencies on Event Marketer’s annual It List are run by women, only five are certified woman-owned businesses.
+Indeed, while many of the 100 agencies on Event Marketer’s 2018 It List are run by women, only five are certified woman-owned businesses.

-One of those is Volition, where one-time stay-at-home-mom Treva Cooke translated her formidable PTA fundraising skills into a career in experiential that eventually led her to a spot on the It List.
+One of those is Volition, where one-time stay-at-home-mom Treva Cooke translated her formidable PTA fundraising skills into a career in experiential.
 Her first project: a Final Four activation for CBS that eventually segued into a Sports Illustrated 50th Anniversary Tour.
 As a freelancer, Cooke found herself becoming more and more frustrated that she was locked into the “doing process,” but not part of the planning process.
 She was also seeing cost inefficiencies she felt she could fix, so she pitched a client to take over their sponsorship program, won the business, and

 started the agency.